HEALTHCARE PROVIDER COURSE

 Problem Statement

-Women and girls with disabilities, are turned away from sexual and reproductive health and rights, their sexuality is often overlooked and they are viewed as “sick people “who need to heal first before expressing their sexuality may be considered a low priority, or may not be provided with accessible education and information material.
-Negative attitudes from health providers also hinder women with disabilities from accessing right information on sexual and reproductive health.
+Women and girls with disabilities are often turned away from accessing sexual and reproductive health and rights, their sexuality is often overlooked and they are viewed as “sick people “who need to heal first before expressing their sexuality.
+They may often be considered a low priority, or may not be provided with accessible education and information material.
+Negative attitudes from healthcare providers also hinder women with disabilities from accessing right information on sexual and reproductive health.

 Any person with a disability may be sexually active and in need of services; women and girls with disabilities may need such services even more, as they have less decision-making power and autonomy to negotiate safer sex.
 The combination of discrimination based on disability, gender, sexual orientation may compromise access to services.